-I mentioned in Monday’s post that Michael and I took a trip to NYC last year in lieu of our typical gift exchange.
+I mentioned in Monday’s post that Michael and I took a trip to New York City last year in lieu of our typical gift exchange.
 It wasn’t that we grew tired of finding special gifts for the other person; we both love it when we find that perfect item we think the other will enjoy.
 Instead, we both felt that we already had everything we needed, and were in the process of letting go of what we didn’t.
 Plus, we really enjoy traveling.
 Sure, we’d taken plenty of overnight trips before – but always on a tight budget, letting the cost of travel dictate where we’d go.

 It had been my dream since childhood to visit NYC during the holidays, and Michael is always going to say yes to a trip to the city, so despite our usual frugal nature, we decided to book a trip at one of the most expensive times of the year as our gift to each other.

-Checking in with each other this year, we found we both felt the same way again – and our holiday trip is coming up this weekend.
-But because we’ve traveled recently, we’ve reverted to our old ways, opting to let the airfare and flight availability guide us.
 Our 2017 holiday destination?
 Providence, Rhode Island, a place neither of us has ever been before.
 Like last year, there’s no way we could financially afford to take this trip together and buy each other gifts, and that’s perfectly okay.
 By choosing to plan a trip together rather than having to buy and hide gifts from each other in secret, we’ve felt more connected and able to fully enjoy the season in a more relaxed and calm way.
-We’ve put more thought into decorating our home with the things we’ve gathered through the years and established new traditions:
+We’ve put more thought into decorating our home with the things we’ve gathered through the years and established new traditions.

 If you decide to opt out of the gift exchange this year – I encourage you to at least consider it! – here are a few tips:

-Talk through it – money included
+Talk through it all (money included!)

 Isn’t it funny how awkward it is to talk about something we use every day?
 Go ahead and chat with your travel partner(s) about the budget to see what you’re comfortable spending on your alternative holiday gift.
 Decide if you’re going to put every cent you would have spent into an experience, or if you would rather do something less expensive and still exchange presents, and figure out what that number is.
-We have chosen to give each other a stocking only, with items totaling around $50.
-That way, we still have the joy of picking out little things for each other (mostly consumables!) without feeling the pressure of purchasing a large gift.

 Choose your trip or activity

 It doesn’t have to be a flight, and it doesn’t even have to be outside of your hometown.
 If you’re fortunate enough to have time off from work, use it to do that thing you always say you should do but have never actually done.
 If you do decide to fly somewhere, bear in mind that fares are not getting any cheaper as the month progresses.
-We’re doing something in mid-December, but it’s not too late to plan something for January instead; I’d just recommend keeping it within a few weeks of the holidays so it still feels intentional.

 Compromise

 Trust me, I would love to opt out of the gift exchange with my family as it gets costly and I don’t always have the perfect gift in mind for my more distant relatives.
 However, most of them love the process of picking and wrapping gifts and continuing years of tradition so much it would hurt their feelings to suggest otherwise.
-I know that for some, this is the way it will always be.
-To help with stress and cost, I scout deals throughout the year and also create baskets of home-baked goods, which you can’t put a price on.

 Follow through